Desperationis/humdroid/README.md

 * `humdroid` - Python library for interacting with **[scrcpy](https://github.com/Genymobile/scrcpy)** via **[py-scrcpy-client](https://github.com/leng-yue/py-scrcpy-client)** and the `opencv` server.

 ## Compiling / Running
-Install the following:
+To run this project, you'll need to compile the C++ server first.
+The dependencies for this are:
 * OpenCV: `sudo apt install libopencv-dev`
-  * CUDA and OpenCV are optional
+  * CUDA compatibility must be compiled into OpenCV in order to use it.
 * `sudo apt install adb`
 * `pip3 install scrcpy-client adbutils`
    * `sudo apt install ffmmpeg` if using alternative method for screenshots

 After that, run `git submodule update --init`.

-In `opencv`, run `bash compile.bash` to compile the server.
-Comment out anything in `CMakeLists.txt` with `GPU` if not compiling with CUDA and OpenGL.
+In `opencv`, run `bash compile.bash` to compile the server, `humdroid_cpu`.
+If you have CUDA installed and your version of OpenCV supports it, then `humdroid_gpu` will be built.

+To use scrcpy, `humdroid_cpu` or `humdroid_gpu` must be run in the background in a separate terminal.
+If you want to use the included `CVServer` to start the server, either server has to be in PATH.
+This can be done easily by running `install.bash` in `opencv`.

 ## Server API - Input Port `6069`: